History of the Indo-Greek Kingdom: Scythian invasions (80 BCE – 50 CE)

 Another important king during this period was Amyntas, who issued the last Attic coins found in Bactria and may have attempted to reunite the Indo-Greek territories.
 It was however the king Apollodotus II, seemingly a descendant of Menander, who managed to regain Gandhara from remaining Greek strongholds in eastern Punjab.
 After the death of Apollodotus II the kingdom fragmented once more.

 In the west, he was succeeded by Hippostratos who was initially a successful ruler, but he was the last western ruler: around 55–50 BCE he was defeated by the Indo-Scythian Azes I, who established his own Indo-Scythian dynasty.

 Although the Indo-Scythians clearly ruled militarily and politically, they remained respectful of Greek and Indian cultures.
-Their coins were minted in Greek mints, continued using proper Greek and Kharoshthi legends, and incorporated depictions of Greek deities, particularly Zeus.
+Their coins were minted in Greek mints, continued using Greek and Kharoshthi scripts, and incorporated depictions of Greek deities, particularly Zeus.
 The Mathura lion capital inscription attests that they adopted the Buddhist faith, as do the depictions of deities forming the vitarka mudra on their coins.
 Greek communities, far from being exterminated, probably persisted under Indo-Scythian rule.
 The Buner reliefs show Indo-Greeks and Indo-Scythians reveling in a Buddhist context.